An outside perspective on an exceptional piano

 Technology designed to convey the pianist's emotion

-From the very first images, the report highlights a major difference: the sound produced by Phoenix pianos does not come from sampled sounds, as is the case with most digital pianos.
+From the very first scenes, the report highlights a major difference: the sound produced by Phoenix pianos does not come from sampled sounds, as is the case with most digital pianos.
 It is generated in real time, thanks to modeling technology developed by the company.

 A French and regional ecosystem

-Present under the regional banner at the Made in France trade show, Piano Phoenix proudly proclaims its Made in France status, which is both industrial and artisanal.
+Represented under the regional pavilion at the Made in France Fair, Piano Phoenix proudly champions this “Made in France” label, which embodies both industrial and artisanal craftsmanship.

 A close relationship with the musicians